jvieira9/installer-scripts/README.md

 ### Script 2 - extensions.sh

-This script automates the installation of the following Visual Studio Code extensions:
+This script has the possibility of installing the following extensions:

 - Python
 - Shellman